prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/installation_docs/docker.md

    --reloadcmd     "service nginx force-reload"
    ```

-That's it! acme.sh renews your certificate every 60 days, so you don't need to about renewing it.
+That's it! acme.sh renews your certificate every 60 days, so you don't need to worry about renewing it.